HeapsIO/heaps-doc/Getting-Started.md

 * install Haxe 3.1+, available on http://haxe.org
 * install Heaps by running `haxelib install heaps`
- + or alternatively `haxelib git https://github.com/ncannasse/heaps.git` for the bleeding edge version
+ + or alternatively `haxelib git install https://github.com/ncannasse/heaps.git` for the bleeding edge version
 * setup your IDE in order to build Haxe content, as documented [here](http://haxe.org/doc/ide)

 You should then be ready to run your first example: